wimea-ict/WIMEA-meteorological-board-V3/README.md

 http://ww1.microchip.com/downloads/en/DeviceDoc/22003b.pdf

 The selected sensors are proposed by Joachim Reuder, Björn Pehrson, Robert Olsson and WIMEA team.
-Thanks to N.N for testing the pressure/BME280 sensor.
+Thanks to Andrew Seidl for evaluation of the BME280 pressure sensor.

 The PCB
 --------